registerguard/newsletter/README.md

 * Pull changes on [wave](https://github.com/registerguard/tracker/wiki/Accessing-Wave%2C-the-cron-machine)
 * Set up cron on wave (make sure config file set up correctly and that the `sendEmail()` is ready to rock and roll)

+### Basic flow of a newsletter script (think rg.py)

+1. Import stuffs including the shared methods
+1. Get today's date for title
+1. Set vars including the list and folder IDs
+1. Use shared createCampaign method to generate new campaign in MailChimp system
+1. Set the content of that campaign using the HTML from the provided url
+1. Test email stuff
+1. Send the campaign

 ### Misc.

 #### The cron